milahu/eslint-plugin-snakecasejs/README.md

 **WARNING:** You need install eslint globally for this feature: `npm install eslint -g`

 ## 📋 White list
-Ignore words, variables, methods, class name without snake_case syntax.
-Add to settings: `"snakecasejs/whitelist": ["NewPageClass"]` with array of variables or method with camelCase that you can not convert to snake_case (example: for external library naming convention).
+Ignore variables without snake_case syntax.
+Add to settings: `"snakecasejs/whitelist": ["NewPageClass"]` with array of variables with camelCase that you can not convert to snake_case (example: for external library naming convention).

 Plugin ignore check on this words.
 Example: `"snakecasejs/whitelist": ["externalPath","setNumber"]`

 ## 🚬 Filter
-Overwrite default filters what you want include to lint (class name, function name, etc...).
-Add to settings: `"snakecasejs/filter": []` with array of declaration and expression, default value: `["FunctionDeclaration", "NewExpression", "MemberExpression"]`
+Ignore checks for class declarations, methods, etc...
+Add to settings: `"snakecasejs/filter": []` with array of eslint expression or declaration, default value: `["ClassDeclaration", "NewExpression"]` for better compatibility with camel case class.

 ## 📚 Documentation
 Run `npm run docs`